 .

-When you listen back to it, don’t forget to explain to your band that the reason the recording they are about to hear sounds so bad, is because of the cheap speaker inside your answering machine, not because they sound.bad!
+When you listen back to it, don’t forget to explain to your band that the reason the recording they are about to hear sounds so bad, is because of the cheap speaker inside your answering machine, not because they sound.bad!you know the drill:

 two even teams–like say: brass + percussion vs. woodwinds?;